FHU/2023-os-memes/_posts/2023-03-02-ColtB-tlb-or-multi-tier-pages-meme.md

 ---
-title:
+title: TLB Flush
-author:
+author: Colt
-image:
+image: TLB_flush.jpg
-chapter:
+chapter: 19
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+One approach to managing TLB contents is to flsuh the TLB on contect switches which empties it before running the next process.